raviny90/plotly-challenge/README.md

 # plotly-challenge

-Belly Button Biodiversity
+## Belly Button Biodiversity

-The dashboard created conatins a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
-A bubble chart that displays each sample.
-As well as the individual's demographic information that is selected from the dropdown.
+- The dashboard created conatins the individual's demographic information that is selected from the dropdown.
+- As well as Bar chart with a dropdown menu to display the "Top 10 OTUs" found in that individual.
+- Below that you can find a Bubble chart that displays each sample.

 in order to run index.html click this link: http://localhost:52330/index.html